 Matriculation is the formal act of registering to study for a specific degree offered by the University.
 Matriculation is, therefore, not automatic.
 A student must request matriculation by seeking admission to a specific University degree program.
 Formal acceptance into a degree program shall constitute the granting of matriculation.

 Students seeking credit to be transferred to another institution, or simply wishing to audit courses or to take them without working toward a degree, need not matriculate.
 Non-matriculated students must register to take their chosen courses, however, and will be allowed to enroll in courses only as space permits.
-It is the student’s responsibility to seek matriculation should he or she later decide to pursue a University of New Haven degree.
+It is the student’s responsibility to seek matriculation should they later decide to pursue a University of New Haven degree.

 Admitted applicants and students in the graduate programs are assigned to one of five categories: fully accepted, conditionally accepted, provisionally accepted, non-matriculated, or auditor (nonmatriculant).
 Domestic students who wish to matriculate in a degree program, but who have not completed the application process and/or have not yet received a formal acceptance decision, may register as in-process (non-matriculated) students for one term while completing the application process.